PREFERENCES AND PRACTICES

 A pre-trial order will be issued for each scheduled jury trial.
 The parties may request a pre-trial conference.
 Proposed jury instructions should be submitted to the court electronically pursuant to the pre-trial order.

-Please make three copies of each exhibit prior to trial.
+Every effort should be made to have agreed or joint exhibits at trial.
 Please make sure that opposing counsel has a copy of all the exhibits you intend to proffer to the court prior to trial.
 Plaintiff should use a letter designation of all exhibits and defendant should use a number designation on all exhibits.

 The magistrate rules upon the admission of each individual exhibit at the conclusion of all the witness testimony once the defendant rests.
 The attorneys will have an opportunity at the conclusion of all witness testimony, and outside the presence of the jury, to place their objections to any exhibits on the record.
 Counsel is responsible for electronically filing proposed exhibits prior to trial and/or admitted exhibits following the trial.

 Stipulations are encouraged and make a trial more efficient.

 Any mechanical needs should be addressed with the Court before the trial date.
 At least 3 days advance notice is required for an evidence cart, subject to availability.

 Videotapes cannot be edited by the Court and must be edited by the parties in advance of trial.
 Attorneys and litigants are required to present deposition objections to the Magistrate prior to trial so that they may be ruled upon and not interrupt the flow of the trial.
 Also, if there are objections in depositions that will be presented via video testimony, those objections will need to be ruled upon by the Court prior to the start of trial and redacted by the parties if necessary.

 Motions in limine should be in writing, filed with the clerk of courts and brought to the court’s attention by dropping off a copy to the magistrate.
 They will be ruled upon by the court contemporaneously with the trial prior to voir dire.